 - Accent socks.
 You can live forever without them, but you might grow to love them!

 - A sold scarf in your dark neutral can be surprisingly handy to have.
 Invest in a nice one and keep it for years…

 As always, in a well-planned wardrobe, new additions (especially timeless classic pieces) will give you tons of new outfits!
 Not a bad investment, eh?

 More and more, I’m drawn to garments that can be worn for most of the year.
-While we all will need things for bitterly cold weather (or scorchingly hot), more versatile garments will help us all buy less, but better, and look nicer.
+While we all will need things specifically for bitterly cold weather (or scorching hot), more versatile garments will help us all buy less, but better, and look nicer.

 Now, on to the most classic color palette from this year’s scarves:

 I think that I took this wardrobe too much for granted; these colors are all pretty easy to find in the shopping world, and they all go together nicely.
 In retrospect, I think I should have done 3 things better!